London has so many layers of history and so many iconic places to visit that many forget the smaller museums, the hidden gems behind the busy streets.

 Soane was also the Grand Superintendent of Works for the Freemasons during the height of his architectural powers in London.
 The United Grand Lodge of England is just around the corner, and he was instrumental in remodeling the hall and kitchens, but he also designed an Ark of the Covenant to be used in ceremonies.
 It’s nothing like the biblical Ark in design but it was constructed for a secret purpose and officially it was destroyed during the great fire of 1883

-Here’s an excerpt from Exodus, ARKANE Book 3, when Dr Morgan Sierra visits the Museum in order to talk to the Curator, Sir Sebastian Northbrook, who keeps a secret about Soane’s involvement with the Freemasons, whose Grand Lodge of England is only a few streets away.
+Here’s an excerpt from Ark of Blood, ARKANE Book 3, when Dr Morgan Sierra visits the Museum in order to talk to the Curator, Sir Sebastian Northbrook, who keeps a secret about Soane’s involvement with the Freemasons, whose Grand Lodge of England is only a few streets away.

 Sebastian pulled open a pair of narrow doors at the back of the salon to reveal a tiny corridor lined with pictures, engravings and paintings.
 It was lit with skylights cut into the walls and ceiling.
 Outside the window, a rectangular courtyard with classical sculpture and a water garden was reminiscent of a Roman villa.